 The FIVE STEPS OF WRITING A WILL with A.R.K.

 Step 1: Contact us by phone or email to make an appointment.
-These days we find that people often prefer the convenience of a telephone or video appointment, but if that wouldn’t work for you we will happily visit you to take your Will instructions.
-Daytime and evening appointments are available.
-If you prefer, an office-based service is available for daytime appointments, (our office is in Stevenage, north Herts).
+These days we find that people often prefer the convenience of a telephone or video appointment, but if that wouldn’t work for you we will happily visit you at home to take your Will instructions.
+Daytime and evening appointments are available (remote appointments only in the evening).
 Your Will writing appointment will last for around one hour.

 Step 2: At the appointment we’ll talk to you about your wishes, give you advice and take your instructions.
 We’ll also give advice regarding Inheritance Tax and help you establish if this may be an issue.
-You’ll need to have photographic ID with you.
+You’ll need to provide photographic ID.
 Your peace of mind is important to us.
 Once we have your instructions for the content of your Will/s, you have a cancellation period of 14 days, during which you can change your mind about completing your Will/s.
 Once this has passed we will ask you to make payment in full but if you’d prefer us to get started on your documents you can pay sooner, and we can start work straightaway.

 Step 3: After the 14 day cooling off period has passed (or earlier if you waive the right to this) we will prepare the first draft of your Will/s.
 We will post or email everything to you so you can check your document/s.
 If you wish to change anything at this stage we will happily make amendments for you.
-The friendly expert whom you met at your initial Will writing appointment is available to answer any queries about the contents of your Will or the next step in the Will writing process.
+The friendly expert whom you met or spoke to at your initial Will writing appointment is available to answer any queries about the contents of your Will or the next step in the Will writing process.